-When a SCSI initiator port detects an I_T nexus loss, it should terminate all its outstanding Execute Command procedure calls and Send Task Management Request procedure calls to for the SCSI target port associated with the I_T nexus with a service response of SERVICE DELIVERY OR TARGET FAILURE.
+When a SCSI initiator port detects an I_T nexus loss, it should terminate all its outstanding ExecuteCommand procedure calls and Send Task Management Request procedure calls to for the SCSI target port associated with the I T nexus with a service response of SERVICE DELIVERY OR TARGET FAILURE.
 10. Sun Microsystems, Inc.

 Charles Binford from Sun Microsystems, Inc. submitted the following comments on a Yes vote.
-Sun 1) No title assigned yet (Unprocessed) [375] (same text in two places) 4.13.3, Page 45, last sentence on page.
+Sun 1) Match LU names not port names in multi-path discovery (Accepted, Substantive) [376] (same text in two places) 4.13.3, Page 45, last sentence on page.

-4.13.5, Page 47, Last sentence of paragraph following figure 20 Current text:
+4.13.5, Page 47, Last sentence of paragraph following figure 20

+See also comment HP 118) and HP 127)

+Current text:

 'The availability of the same logical unit through multiple SCSI target ports is discovered by matching SCSI port name or identifier values in the INQUIRY command Device Identification VPD page (see SPC-3).'
 The availability of the same LU through multiple ports is discovered by matching LU names, not SCSI port names.
-Sun 2) ACA ACTIVE status definition is redundant and incomplete (Accepted, Substantive) [376] 5.3.1, Page 63, 'ACA ACTIVE' description See also comment HP 151) The a), b), c), list is overly simplified and not consistent with the tables in sections 5.9.2.2 and 5.9.2.3 (e.g. Under certain conditions a BUSY is supposed to be returned instead of ACA Active).
+Editor's Note: The cited text will be modified as follows in both the cited locations: The availability of the same logical unit through multiple SCSI target ports is discovered by matching SCSI portname or identifier logical unit name values in the INQUIRY command Device Identification VPD page (see SPC-3).
+Sun 2) ACA ACTIVE status definition is redundant and incomplete (Accepted, Substantive) [377] 5.3.1, Page 63, 'ACA ACTIVE' description See also comment HP 151) The a), b), c), list is overly simplified and not consistent with the tables in sections 5.9.2.2 and 5.9.2.3 (e.g. Under certain conditions a BUSY is supposed to be returned instead of ACA Active).
 I suggest that instead of trying to fix this text the section be reworded along the following lines: 'The status shall be returned under certain conditions when an ACA exits within the task set.
 See 5.9.2.2 and 5.9.2.3 for details.'
 Editor's Note: The cited text will be replaced with: